System Operator Training

 PASS is the only training provider approved by the ICC to offer preparatory training for the ICC UST/AST operator exams

 .
-These ICC preparatory courses do not include a final exam or provide certification upon completion and is not required
+These ICC preparatory courses do not include a final exam or provide certification upon completion and are not required

 to take, but they will provide you with the information and guidance you need to study and prepare for the exams.